mukyasa/MMPullSwipeDismiss/README.md

 # MMPullSwipeDismiss

-Facebook Like Swipe and Pull Dismiss Viewcontroller
+Facebook Like Swipe and On scroll Pull Dismiss Viewcontroller

 ### Medium Article on how to use this in your project
 https://medium.com/@mandoramuku07/how-to-create-facebook-like-swipe-pulltodismiss-5480b186f809